LUWIZ

 Measuring and managing zero-click

-Search Console does not yet isolate AI Overview citations.
+Search Console doesn't yet isolate AI Overview citations.
 Two methods complement each other.
 First, regular manual searches on your target queries, from a neutral account, to check whether your domain appears in the source cards.
 Second, a SERP tracking tool able to detect the AI Overview block and list the cited domains, for tracking at scale.

 Key takeaway

 Zero-click doesn't erase value: it shifts it from the click to the brand citation.
-Measure your citation rate, not just your traffic, and focus your conversion pages on the transactional queries that AI Overviews trigger less often.
+Measure your citation rate, not just your traffic, and focus your conversion pages on the transactional queries AI Overviews trigger less often.

 Is your site visible in AI Overviews?